sendgrid/sendgrid-nodejs/packages/subscription-widget/README.md

 ### Test Your Widget
 To quickly test that your subscription widget is working correctly, you may navigate to the root URL of your Heroku app and enter an email that you have access to.
 If everything is working, you should receive an email with a link to confirm your subscription.
-Upon clicking this link, the email should be added to the SendGrid contact list you created earlier.
+Upon clicking this link, the email should be added to the Twilio SendGrid contact list you created earlier.

 ## Usage and Customization